-From that humble beginning, Dolezal, who is 29, has created a successful website called The Pyramid Center and traveled the world, studying religious texts and sites, and interviewing religious leaders.
+From that humble beginning, Dolezal, who is 29, has created a successful website called and traveled the world, studying religious texts and sites, and interviewing religious leaders.
 That’s all research to feed his theories about the ancient Upanishad scriptures, Kundalini yoga, and more.

 Like many of Dolezal’s brethren, he is obsessed with secret societies and their nefarious schemes.
 “I always look for the authority or the power that gives them the ability to what they do,” he said.
 “It all intertwines because at the apex of a lot of these secret organizations and fraternal orders, they utilize a lot of these sacred powers or sacred wisdom, if you will.”